ian-tang/blackjack/README.md

 It also uses a simplified modeling system for drawing cards.
 Each new card is simply randomly generated, effectively the same as if it were drawn from a completely new deck of 52 cards.
 Thus, there may be duplicates in play.
 However, the actual probability differences are minor when considering that casino blackjack often uses 6-8 decks of cards simultaneously.

 This project was created as part of the admissions process for the Codeworks Software Engineering Immersive course.

+Credit to kenney.nl for the playing card assets (License CC0 1.0 Universal).